Gunner62/PolarizationModel/README.md

 opinion distribution, and the parameters associated with each model.
 It will return a plot showing the evolution of all agents opinions.

+The cli program starts off with a tutorial, which will prompt the user to choose the amount of agents and the number of time stamps (they are the same number.)
+Next, the user will be prompt to choose the susceptibility and the value of proximity.
+Each of these values have an effect on whether or not there will be any converges or polarization in the opinion as shown in the examples below.

 ## Examples Plots
 ![BoundModel_1](BoundModel_Normal200N.png)